Archival science

-Background

 History

 Archival science emerged from diplomatics, the critical analysis of documents.
+In Eastern Europe, archival science is closely related to archaeography, which studies the publishing of historical documents.
+In English, however, the term "archaeography" is more commonly used as a synonym for palaeography, the study of handwritten documents.

 In 1540, Jacob von Rammingen (1510–1582) wrote the manuscript of the earliest known archival manual.
 He was an expert on registries (Registraturen), the German word for what later became known as archives.

 Rammingen elaborated a registry for the Augsburg city council.
 However, since he could not attend the council meeting, he described the structure and management of the archives in writing.
 Although this is not the first work about archival science (Rammingen himself refers to earlier literature about record-keeping), earlier manuals were usually not published.
 Archival science had no formal beginning.
 Jacob von Rammingen's manual was printed in Heidelberg in 1571.

 Traditionally, archival science has involved the study of methods for preserving items in climate-controlled storage facilities.
 It is also the study of cataloguing and accession, of retrieval and safe handling.
 The advent of digital documents along with the development of electronic databases has caused the field to re-evaluate its means and ends.
 While generally associated with museums and libraries, the field also can pertain to individuals who maintain private collections or business archives.
 Archival Science is taught in colleges and universities, usually under the umbrella of Information Science or paired with a History program.

 A list of foundational thinkers in archival studies could include: American archivist Theodore Schellenberg and British archivist Sir Hilary Jenkinson.
 Some important archival thinkers of the past century include: Canadian archivist and scholar Terry Cook, South African archivist Verne Harris, Australian archival scholar Sue McKemmish, UCLA faculty and archival scholar Anne Gilliland, University of Michigan faculty and archival scholar Margaret Hedstrom, American archival scholar and University of Pittsburgh faculty member Richard Cox, Italian archival scholar and faculty at University of British Columbia Luciana Duranti, and American museum and archival scholar David Bearman.